talosdigital/u-css/README.md

 # U - CSS
-The purpose of this practices is to guide **Front End** developers to understand usefull concepts about **css**, teaching them the best practices and daily basis use cases leading them to avoid regular mistakes.
+The purpose of these practices is to help **Front End** developers understand useful **css** concepts.
+You'll learn best practices and everyday use cases so you can avoid common mistakes.

 ### How to start?
-Before taking this course, you should have at least a basic knowledge in css.
+Before taking this course, you should have at least a basic knowledge of css.
 Given that, we have a course prepared for you at [Talos html and css course][1], then go to [content][2] index to see the practices.

 ### Install
 To run the examples follow the commands below: